Skip to main content

 • Meet your team in person

-• Get office keys, desk setup, laptop configured
+• Get office access, desk setup, laptop configured

-• Understand your commute time (Is it really 30 minutes, or 45 in traffic?)
+• Test your real commute time (is it really 30 minutes, or 45 in traffic?)

-• Ask senior employees where they eat lunch, where they live, what they do after work
+• Ask colleagues where they eat lunch, where they live, and what they do after work

 Day 14–21: Explore your neighborhood seriously